 - After delivery following exposure to organisms in the infants

 - Nosocomial infection, organisms acquired from the environment

 - Coagulase negative Staphylococci are the most common causative

 - VLBW infants with indwelling catheters, central lines, chest

 drains etc are at particular risk

-an indication for antibiotics if the baby is born at term and is clinically
+themselves an indication for antibiotics if the baby is born at term and

-any doubts a more senior member of staff should be consulted.
+- If there are any doubts a senior member of staff should be

 - Prematurity (especially in association with